North Pointe is known as the “come as you are” church on 167 Avenue in Edmonton.

 1. Grace is God’s best idea.
 Grace means we can stop trying to be perfect.
 We can rest.

-From the cross, Jesus said, “It is finished.”
+On the cross Jesus said, “It is finished.”
 Grace is not about what I need to do for God – its about what God has done for me.
 Its all one-sided – God to you.
-Grace is

 2. Grace offers me forgiveness, helps me forgive others, and helps me forgive myself.
-Is there anything more powerful than forgiveness freely given?
+Is there anything more powerful than forgiveness?
 “Forgive us our trespasses as we forgive those who trespass against us.”
-That’s a reviving prayer to receive and to pray.

-Grace creates vulnerability, colour-blindness, and joy in abundance.
+Grace creates vulnerability, color-blindness, and joy in abundance.
 Grace-based families grow relationships where people are consistently loved unconditionally.

 5. Grace seems too good to be true.
 “I want desperately to know that this can be true for me, but I don’t now how to believe it or how to live in it.
 It seems to be good to be true.
 I don’t really know how to receive such love.”